sogelink-research/tree-segmentation/notes/Resources/DL_pipeline_ideas.md

 ## Data Augmentation

 See [Albumentations](https://albumentations.ai/docs/) for an image augmentation library.
+For now, I use image augmentations that I have selected, but it might be interesting to look at [AutoAlbument](https://albumentations.ai/docs/autoalbument/) to automatically find the right transformations using GAN methods.

 ### Rotations and Symmetries